bifravst/bifravst/docs/guides/AutomateHEXFileBuilding.md

 ![GitHub release with attached HEX files](images/github-release-with-hex-files.png)

-One precondition for that is the automation of the process that compiles the HEX file of an application.
+One precondition for that is the automation of the process that builds the HEX file of an application.

 In this example I'll provide the configuration for Circle CI, a continuous